 The money—called Capital Credits—is invested in equipment and manpower needed to meet the current and growing demand for electricity.

 - Do I ever receive this money?

 Yes.
 Each year, CoServ Electric’s Board of Directors reviews company finances, and when our financial condition permits, the Board decides to retire (pay) Capital Credits to our Members (customers) based on their allocated share (see No. 2).
 Capital Credit Retirements are based on the amount of electricity you purchase over the course of a nearly 20-year cycle.
-For example, in 2017 a 16-year member living in a 2,000-square-foot house received a Capital Credit payment of $52.52.

 - How will I know when I receive Capital Credits?